 Identity

-The sequence A181983(n) gives the determinants of the square matrices: \(M_{n}\), with elements \(m_{i,j}= \max(i,j)\), where \(\max\) the is the maximum function.
+The sequence A181983(n) gives the determinants of the square matrices: \(M_{n}\), where the elements \(m_{i,j}= \max(i,j)\) and \(\max\) denotes the maximum function.

 This identity appears as follows: